alymenbr/potloc-exercise/Readme.md

 ### Iteration 4 - A reactive UI
 _The webpage view is better, but I still need to keep refreshing the page to see any changes.
 My thumbs will get sore if I keep refreshing the page like that.
-Can you make the changes appear automatically? _ - Mr. Aldo
+Can you make the changes appear automatically?_ - Mr. Aldo.

 For Mr. Aldo's latest need, we can leverage Rails Hotwire frameworks to make the pages more reactive.